-In our opinion, the financial statements for the years ended December 31, 2016 and 2015, give a true and fair view of the financial position, the results of operations and the cash flows in accordance with U.S. Generally Accepted Accounting Principles and comply with Swiss law.
+In our opinion, the financial statements for the year ended December 31, 2019, give a true and fair view of the financial position, the results of operations and the cash flows in accordance with U.S. Generally Accepted Accounting Principles.